WebWizGiz/WebWizGiz/README.md

 I currently live in Berlin, Germany. 🇩🇪

-To date, I have written about quality, systems and processes in the automotive industry for 9 years and have digitally transformed organizations from scratch.
+To date, I have been working about quality, systems and processes in the automotive industry for 9 years and have digitally transformed organizations from scratch.
 I have now turned my focus on continuous development and improvement to myself with the title of developer. 🌎

 I am eager to continually develop this field. 🚀 🤖